fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 :::

-### Policy is Action
+## Policy is Action

 To see the policy in action, the traffic is generated such that it starts within the service's capacity and then goes beyond the capacity after some time.
 Such a traffic pattern is repeated periodically.
-The below dashboard demonstrates that when latency spikes due to high traffic at `service1-demo-app.demoapp.svc.cluster.local`, the controller throttles the rate of requests admitted into the service.
+The below dashboard demonstrates that when latency spikes due to high traffic at `cart-service.prod.svc.cluster.local`, the controller throttles the rate of requests admitted into the service.
 This approach helps protect the service from becoming unresponsive and maintains the current latency within the tolerance limit (`1.1`) of historical latency.

 <Zoom>